-An exogenous ketone is effectively a ketone body that we can ingest as a supplement.
-Exogenous means that the item is created outside the body.
+An exogenous ketone is effectively a ketone body that you can ingest as a supplement.
+Exogenous in this case means that the ketone is created outside the body.
 However, it’s molecularly identical to the BHB made in the body (i.e. endogenously) as a byproduct of fat metabolism.

-Endogenous ketones, for example, are those produced by our liver.
-There are three main types of exogenous ketone supplements – ketone esters, ketone salts and ketone oils.
+There are two main types of exogenous ketone supplements – ketone esters and ketone salts.

 Why should I consider using exogenous ketones?

-Often when starting the keto diet, you can experience some unfortunate side effects such as irritability, fatigue and bloating (known lovingly as the Keto Flu).
+Often when starting the keto diet, you can experience some unfortunate side effects such as irritability, fatigue and bloating (known colloquially as the Keto Flu).

 This happens because your body is changing between states – you are progressing from burning predominantly carbs/sugar for energy to burning mainly fat and your body has not yet transitioned fully.

-This is where exogenous Ketones are hugely beneficial as they can provide your body with exactly what it needs whilst you transition to a full keto diet.
+This is where exogenous ketones are hugely beneficial as they can provide your body with exactly what it needs whilst you transition to nutritional ketosis.

 To help promote long-term ketosis

 There is no denying that the ketogenic diet can be challenging.
 This is certainly not one of the easiest diets, but the rewards can be great.
 Due to this fact, many people often fall off the wagon and have periods where they simply can’t diet in the correct manner.

 To avoid spoiling the hard work you have started and the progress you have made, exogenous ketones can help maintain the benefits of ketosis during those difficult periods.